kpereyra-sudo/ai-webhook-chat-llm/README.md

 1. A POST request is sent to a webhook (via Postman or another app).
 2. The message is passed to the **LLM Chain node** with a prompt.
 3. The response is parsed and returned with structured fields like:
-   - answer
-   - action_type
+   - `clasificacion`
-   - suggestion
+   - `justificacion`
-4. The response can be reused or forwarded to other apps.
+4. The response can be reused or forwarded to other systems.

 ---